RobynLlama/LetsgoGB/docs/ReadMe.md

 in pokecenter boxes has been replaced with TRANSFER which gives the selected pokemon to Prof Oak in exchange for a random selection of items.
 There is currently no text prompt for what goodies you got but hopefully I can change that in the future.
-You are always guaranteed at 1 ball returned from a TRANSFER.
+You are always guaranteed at least 1 ball returned from a TRANSFER.

 ## Pokeball Update
 Great Balls are actually re-named to Poke ball because I like it better.
 They are still